puristajs/purista/website/src/handbook/2._services/5_hooks.md

 ---
-# This control sidebar index
-index: true
 order: 50
-# This is the icon of the page
-icon: anchor fas
-# This is the title of the article
 shortTitle: Hooks
 title: Hooks and events in PURISTA nodejs backend framework
 description: Hooks and events in PURISTA typescript applications and services
-# A page can have multiple tags
 tag:
   - typescript
   - nodejs